gangmuk/gangmuk.github.io/_posts/2025-12-02-my-way-of-understanding-vllm-v1-scheduling-algorithm.md

 ## Introduction

 vLLM has been a de-facto LLM serving engine.
 Though it is highly complicated system with many moving parts, the scheduler is the core of the system.
 This blog is the polished version of my version of understanding on vLLM scheduling algorithm. (my version as in everybody has different way to understand the same thing even if the target is the same).

+<span class="side-note">Aleksa Gordić's blog post on vLLM is great (https://alexagordic.github.io/vllm-scheduler/).
+It is more in details.
+Mine focuses on the scheduling algorithm.</span>

 Why am I writing this blog post?
-There are aleady many blog posts that explain the vLLM scheduling.
+There are already many blog posts that explain the vLLM scheduling.
 But it is either too shallow, incomplete, or deep and complete but not in a way that I wish.
-Why am I writing this blog post?
-There are already many blog posts that explain the vLLM scheduling. <span class="side-note">Aleksa Gordić's blog post on vLLM is great (https://alexagordic.github.io/vllm-scheduler/).
-It is more in details.
-Mine focuses on the scheduling algorithm.</span> But it is either too shallow, incomplete, or deep and complete but not in a way that I wish.

 **What I promise to you in this post.**